amatt13/PostMortemPossession/README.md

 1. allowControlAllies (bool-default true) : if the player should be able to control ally soldiers
    1. true: Player can control ally and party soldiers
    2. false: Player can only control party soldiers
+2. *NEW* allowControlFormations (bool-default true) : if the player should be able to give orders after they have taken control of another soldier
 2. muteExceptions (bool-default true) : if exceptions should be posted to the ingame log
 3. verbose (bool-default true) : if various status messages should be posted to the ingame log
 4. hotkey (string-default "O") : the key that makes you take control of the soldier the camera is currently following